swetha3456/VR_Project1_IMT2022018_523_572/report.md

 1. **Face Mask Detection Dataset**
    - A labeled dataset containing images of people with and without face masks.
    - Accessible at: [Face Mask Detection Dataset](https://github.com/chandrikadeb7/Face-Mask-Detection/tree/master/dataset)
+   - The with mask images can be found at `Face-Mask-Detection/dataset/with_mask/` and the without mask images are at `Face-Mask-Detection/dataset/without_mask/`.

 2. **Masked Face Segmentation Dataset (MFSD)**
    - A dataset containing ground truth face masks for segmentation tasks.
    - Accessible at: [MFSD Dataset](https://github.com/sadjadrz/MFSD)
+   - The train images can be found at `MSFD/1/face_crop/` and the ground truth labels are at `MSFD/1/face_crop_segmentation/`.

 ---